Recognizing the Symptoms of Sleep Apnea

 Do you often wake up feeling tired and irritable in the morning?
-Although you may be going to bed at a reasonable hour, sleep apnea may be preventing you from sleeping soundly through the night.
+Although you may be going to bed at a reasonable hour, sleep apnea may prevent you from sleeping soundly through the night.

 Sleep apnea is a common yet serious condition that causes you to wake up frequently throughout the night.
-If you suspect you have sleep apnea, our Waxahachie sleep dentist, Dr. Clinton may recommend a sleep study to diagnose and provide treatment for your sleep disorder.
+If you suspect you have sleep apnea, our Waxahachie sleep dentist, Dr. Scott Clinton, may recommend a sleep study to diagnose and treat your sleep disorder.

 Preparing For a Sleep Study